Pathways Center for Grief & Loss

 2905 Camp Swatara Road, Bethel PA 19507

 Grieving children and teens often feel alone in their grief.
 Most of their friends don’t understand how it feels when someone special dies.
 Camp Dragonfly is a great place where children and teens from throughout the area can gather with their peers to share the experience of grieving the death of someone they love.
 Through playing and sharing, campers realize that their emotions are normal and that what is happening to them is happening to others.
 Fun is the top priority at Camp Dragonfly.
 Campers will learn that it is okay to laugh and play—and that it is not disrespectful to the memory of the person who died.
 At Camp Dragonfly, many activities are designed to gently and slowly guide each camper through some of the pain of grief.
 Activities include: making a memory collage, a question/answer period with a physician, workbook sessions, arts and crafts, recreation time with paddle boats, a candlelight ceremony, and a special camp closing ceremony which the parents/guardians are asked to attend.
 The closing ceremony is designed to include the entire family.
 It symbolically allows the campers and participants to release some of the pain associated with losing a loved one while holding onto the special memories.
 Camp Dragonfly will provide a supportive, healing environment where campers can openly express their feelings without fear of being criticized.
-Camp will be held May 31-June 2, 2019 at Camp Swatara in Bethel, and June 7-9, 2019 at Camp Hebron in Halifax.
 The camp is free for children who have experienced the death of a family member.
 It is a service of PinnacleHealth Hospice.

 Highmark Caring Place